 - Pain and suffering – The court awards damages for pain and suffering in an effort to compensate a victim for injuries, as well as any physical discomfort stemming from the accident.
 According to the Internal Revenue Code, damages stemming from physical injury are generally not taxable.

-- Emotional damages–The tax code does not exclude any damages intended to compensate you for emotional suffering (e.g., depression, emotional distress, PTSD) from taxable income.
+- Emotional damages–The tax code excludes any damages intended to compensate you for emotional suffering (e.g., depression, emotional distress, PTSD) from taxable income.
 Additionally, the cost of treatment for your emotional trauma falls under the category of medical expenses and is therefore not taxable.

 - Property damage– If your vehicle sustained damages in the accident, the money you receive for repairs and replacement is generally not taxable.